robert-lieck/pythontemplatepackage/README.md

 ### Documentation

-The `docs` folder contains a skeleton documentation using the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) that you can adapt to your needs.
+The `doc` folder contains a skeleton documentation using the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) that you can adapt to your needs.
 You should replace the following:
 - in `conf.py`, `index.rst`, `api_summary.rst`
   - replace `pythontemplatepackage` with your package name
 - in `conf.py` adapt the following: